 If a patient has experienced bone loss or gum recession as a result of their congenital tooth loss, it may still be possible to get dental implants.
 In such cases, an additional grafting procedure for hard and/or soft tissue will need to be performed.
 This will build up the tissue along the dental arch so it is able to hold an implant in place.

-If you would like more information about implant dentistry and how it can help you have a healthy and beautiful smile again, be sure to contact our advanced denture clinic today.
+If you would like more information about implant dentistry and how it can help you have a healthy and beautiful smile again, be sure to contact our advanced implant clinic today at 817 336 2121.
 Dr. Clark Damon and the entire team here will work with you to ensure you get the best treatment possible.